UCSF-CBI/cbioportal_docs/docs/FAQ.md

 You can download the entire cohort, sub-cohorts, or individual patient data on the portal.
 Additionally, all of the figures in the portal are downloadable.

-We do ask if you are downloading data from the portal that you email [michelle.turski@ucsf.edu](mailto:michelle.turski@ucsf.edu) and provide details of the data you are downloading so we can better track usage of the portal.
+We do ask if you are downloading data from the portal that you email [us](mailto:ucsf.cbioportal@ucsf.edu) and provide details of the data you are downloading so we can better track usage of the portal.

 Please also refer to the following: